American Enterprise Institute

 1938

-• The institute is dedicated to promoting principles such as free markets, limited government, economic growth, and individual rights.
+• AEI is dedicated to advancing principles such as free markets, limited government, economic growth, and individual rights.

-• AEI actively engages in the public discourse surrounding climate policy, often challenging regulatory proposals put forth by governmental agencies and NGOs.
+• AEI actively contributes to public discourse on climate policy, frequently critiquing regulatory proposals from government agencies and NGOs.

-Covers U.S. economic growth, tax and budget analysis, labor markets, retirement & Social Security, public finance, monetary policy, inequality, infrastructure, and global trade.
+Research on U.S. economic growth, tax and budget policy, labor markets, retirement and Social Security, monetary policy, inequality, infrastructure, and global trade.

-Focuses on national security, military strategy, global terrorism, cyber threats, and economic statecraft.
+Analysis of national security, military strategy, terrorism, cyber threats, global alliances, and economic statecraft.

-Advocates for market-based solutions to improve cost, quality, access, and innovation.
+Market-driven approaches to improving cost, quality, access, and medical innovation.

-Works on reforms for early childhood, K–12, and higher education, promoting school choice, accountability, and technology use.
+Policy solutions for early childhood, K–12, and higher education with a focus on school choice, accountability, and technology integration.